MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/Remove-AzureRmApplicationGatewayBackendAddressPool.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmApplicationGatewayBackendAddressPool** cmdlet removes a back-end address pool from an azure_2 application gateway.
+The **Remove-AzureRmApplicationGatewayBackendAddressPool** cmdlet removes a back-end address pool from an Azure application gateway.

 ## EXAMPLES